longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 identity or a brief background in a comment beside any leader: This information might be used in-game at a later stage.

-Leader titles for each government type (including Despotism and Anarchy) may be specified in a separate tag.
+Leader titles for each government type (including :government:`Despotism` and :government:`Anarchy`) may be specified in a separate tag.
 UTF-8 is permitted in leader titles.
 If the male and female titles are identical in English, give the latter the :code:`?female:` qualifier.
 Use a unique title for each government.
 Ruler titles should be in English, though exceptions are made for non English titles as long as they are understood outside of their own language regions and commonly used in non-academic contexts.
 Titles from the default ruleset may not be used.

 Flag
 ----